ntunlp/xCodeEval/README.md

 ### Key Definitions

 1. `description`: Problem description in textual format, math operations are written in latex.
-2. `input_from`: How the program should take unit test.
+2. `input_from`: How the program should take the unit test.
 3. `output_to`: Where the program should output the result of the unit test.
 4. `time_limit`: Time limit to solve the problem.
 5. `memory_limit`: Memory limit to solve the problem.
-6. `input_spec`: How and what order the input will be given to the program.
-It also include the data range, types and sizes.
+6. `input_spec`: How and in what order the input will be given to the program?
+It also includes the date range, types, and sizes.
 7. `output_spec`: How the outputs should be printed.
-Most of the time the unit test results are matched with *exact string match* or *floating point comparison* with a precision boundary.
+Most of the time the unit test results are matched with an *exact string match* or *floating point comparison* with a precision boundary.
 8. `sample_inputs`: A sample input for the code that is expected to solve the problem described in `description`.
 9. `sample_outputs`: The expected output for the `sample_input` that is expected to solve the problem described in `description`.
 10. `notes`: Explanation of `sample_inputs` & `sample_outputs`.
 11. `tags`: The problem categories.
 12. `src_uid`: The unique id of the problem.
-This ID is referred in the task data samples instead of putting all these information.
+This ID is referred to in the task data samples instead of putting all this information.
-13. `difficulty`: How difficult is it to solve the problem for a human (annotated by an expert human).
+13. `difficulty`: How difficult is it to solve the problem for a human (annotated by an expert human)?
-14. `created_at`: The unix timestamp at when the problem was released.
-Use `datetime` lib in python to parse it to a human readable format.
+14. `created_at`: The Unix timestamp when the problem was released.
+Use `datetime` lib in Python to parse it to a human-readable format.

 ## Structure of `unittest_db.json`